philswatton/philswatton.github.io/_posts/2025-03-03-german-ge25-age.md

 ## The Age Divides

 At this point, the age divides in the election have been widely reported.
 Namely: Die Linke came first among the youngest voters and the AfD came second.
 There is a clear gender divide: support for Die Linke was largely driven by women.
 The CDU/CSU and SPD meanwhile did best among older voters.
-You can see all of this in the plot below, for which I used data from the Infratest dimap exit poll[^1]:
+You can see most of this in the plot below, for which I used data from the Infratest dimap exit poll[^1]:

 <img src="/assets/images/blog/2025-03-03/de_ge_25_by_age.png" alt="Plot of German 2025 general election results by age." class="blog-img">